Education and Training

 These colleges also offer the program:

 - Cumberland College

 Bursaries and Grants

-The Nursing Secretariat, led by the Chief Nursing Officer, works with health regions and nurses to provide exceptional patient- and family-centred care, nursing care, and service to the people of Saskatchewan.
+The Chief Nursing Officer works with the Saskatchewan Health Authority and nurses to provide exceptional patient- and family-centred care, nursing care, and service to the people of Saskatchewan.

-- Developing, implementing, and evaluating policy that furthers nursing research, education, leadership, scope of practice, staff/skill mix, quality workplaces, recruitment, and retention initiatives; and
+- Developing, implementing, and evaluating policy that furthers nursing research, education, leadership, scope of practice, staff/skill mix, quality workplaces, recruitment, and retention initiatives.